Hazaaron Khwaishein Aisi: Plot

 Eventually the police round up the entire village, capturing Siddharth and Geeta for intent to cause unrest and brutally assaulting them – fabricating a story of a villagers' riot to explain their injuries.
 Geeta is bailed out of prison by her now influential ex-husband.
 Siddharth, on the run, is shot by the police, admitted to a local hospital, and placed under arrest while Geeta believes him to have been killed.

 Vikram, who has been consoling Geeta and taking care of her during the absences of her ex-husband and of Siddharth, is informed that Siddharth is alive.
 Vikram travels to meet Siddharth and release him using his influential contacts.
 However, he has an accident on the way and is admitted to the same hospital as Siddharth.
 During the night, local Naxalites break into the crude hospital and free Siddharth while Vikram lays there.
-The next morning, the policemen in charge of guarding Siddharth, frustrated, accuse Vikram of having conspiring to free Siddharth and beat him up.
+The next morning, the policemen in charge of guarding Siddharth, frustrated, accused Vikram of conspiring to free Siddharth and beat him up.
 After discovering that he is a man of influence, they resolve to kill him and dump his body to make it unrecognisable.
 Vikram, terrified and injured, attempts to escape but is chased down.
-The policemen finds that the Naxalites have emptied their revolver and they beat Vikram with an iron rod.
+The policemen find that the Naxalites have emptied their revolver, and they beat Vikram.
 Soon, the police chief and a local politician come looking for Vikram and are able to stop the policemen from killing him.

 Vikram suffers severe brain damage and is rendered mentally challenged, while Siddharth tells Geeta that he intends to leave.
 Geeta refuses to accompany him.
 Siddharth has moved beyond simply trying to foment a revolution.
 He is prepared to delay it because he feels that the people are not ready in spite of their saying otherwise.
 He goes to London to study medicine and, through a letter, voices his anguish and disillusion with the idea of revolution, writing "I hope the mysteries of the human body will be less confusing" (in reference to his studying medicine and quitting the revolution).

-The last scenes shows Geeta working in the village and taking care of the handicapped Vikram, who can no longer speak.
-The movie ends with Vikram writing "I love you Geeta" on a rock, as they sit by a placid lake and watch the sunset.
+The last scene shows Geeta working in the village and taking care of the handicapped Vikram, who can no longer speak.
+The movie ends with Vikram writing, "I love you, Geeta," on a rock as they sit by a placid lake and watch the sunset.